 You know the iconic Opera House and Sydney’s Harbor Bridge.
 Thoughts of holding a koala or watching kangaroos frolic are also etched in your mind about Australia.
 You certainly want to snorkel or dive at the Great Barrier Reef.
 If your trip takes you to the famed Outback, there is plenty there to see, do, and capture with your camera and/or video equipment and wow friends and family.
 Where to start?

-National Geographic offers an expert’s tips on getting that wowing photo.
+National Geographic offers expert tips on getting that wowing photo.
 “While it’s just one rock, people underestimate how many different ways there are to capture it,” says Ewen Bell, who has been leading photographing trips at Uluru for years.
 He advises going to the Talinguru Nyakunytjaku viewing area at sunset, not sunrise to capture the beautiful silhouette effect looking back towards Kata Tjuta.

 Bell also suggests paying the money for a helicopter ride at dawn for an “incredible perspective,” as well as hiring a vehicle to make it easier to find that ideal location for you from which to capture Uluru on camera.

 A helicopter ride might find you thinking about travel insurance and medical expenses and worst-case scenarios.
-Turning to iSelect to compare prices and policies can be the answer to your insurance needs. iSelect can help you find a travel insurance policy and assistance services in case there needs to be an evacuation or your luggage gets lost or there a trip cancellation or to some other issue regarding travel insurance Australia.
+Turning to iSelect to compare prices and policies can be the answer to your insurance needs. iSelect can help you find a travel insurance policy and assistance services in case there needs to be an evacuation or your luggage gets lost or there a trip cancellation or to some other issue regarding travel insurance australia.

 Kakadu National Park